 The nucleus accumbens is also rich in GABA neurons, but that is a discussion for another day and the VTA is also rich in serotonin and influenced by endorphins another important neurotransmitter that is stimulated by drugs like heroin and morphine.

-On the other hand, high levels of dopamine are also found in this area of the brain in people with post-traumatic stress disorder, and is partly responsible for the paranoia and heightened vigilance that accompanies this condition.
+On the other hand, high levels of dopamine are also found in this area of the brain in people with post-traumatic stress disorder and are partly responsible for the paranoia and heightened vigilance that accompanies this condition.

-This area of the brain is also associated with risk taking.
-Studies have found that people who have freer flowing dopamine are more likely to push the limits and take higher risks.
+This area of the brain is also associated with risk-taking.
+Studies have found that people who have freer-flowing dopamine are more likely to push the limits and take higher risks.
 The higher the risk the bigger the release of dopamine.
-Of course this is a good thing or otherwise we’d never take any risks or accomplish anything, and life as we know it would not even exist.
-However, if dopamine is too high or there is a problem with receptors in this area, then one may take risks that puts their life in danger.
+Of course this is a good thing or otherwise, we’d never take any risks or accomplish anything, and life as we know it would not even exist.
+However, if dopamine is too high or there is a problem with receptors in this area, then one may take risks that put their lives in danger.

 The mesocortical pathway brings dopamine from the ventral tegmental area to the dorsolateral frontal cortex.
 This area of the brain is at the helm of motivation, responsibility, planning, prioritizing, and emotional response to some degree.
 Problems here are associated with ADHD and depression.